rstudio/packrat/walkthrough.md

     > packrat::status()

-    The following packages have been updated in your library, but have not been recorded in packrat:
+    The following packages have been updated in your library, but have not been recorded in packrat: library   packrat
-                   library   packrat
+        plyr         1.8.1        NA
-        plyr           1.8        NA
+        Rcpp        0.11.2        NA
-        reshape2     1.2.2        NA
+        reshape2       1.4        NA
         stringr      0.6.2        NA

     Use packrat::snapshot() to record these packages in packrat.

 That's better.
 Let's do what it says and call `snapshot()`.